Leonidas Platanias: Career

-Platanias established his own laboratory working on cytokine signaling pathways in malignant cells in 1992 at Loyola University Chicago.
-Following this, he accepted an associate professor position at the University of Illinois Chicago (UIC) where he ultimately became a professor and Chief of the Division of Hematology-Oncology.
-In 2002, he was recruited to become the first deputy director of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University and the Jesse, Sara, Andrew, Abigail, Benjamin, and Elizabeth Lurie Professor of Oncology.
-Platanias also served as president of the International Cytokine & Interferon Society from 2008 to 2009.
+Upon completing his fellowships and residency, Platanias established his own laboratory working on cytokine signaling pathways in malignant cells in 1992 at Loyola University Chicago.
+Following this, he accepted an associate professor position at the University of Illinois Chicago (UIC) where he was eventually promoted to the rank of Professor and Chief of the Division of Hematology-Oncology.
+He eventually left UIC to become the deputy director of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University in 2002.
+While serving as the Jesse, Sara, Andrew, Abigail, Benjamin, and Elizabeth Lurie Professor of Oncology, Platanias served as president of the International Cytokine & Interferon Society from 2008 to 2009.

 During his tenure at Northwestern, Platanias continued his molecular biology and biochemistry research focused on signaling pathways in cancer cells.
 In 2013, his research team showed an ability to block the growth of primitive disease cells in acute myeloid leukemia while also enhancing the effects of chemotherapy.
 His laboratory also defined kinase elements as targets for the development of therapeutic approaches in myeloid leukemias.
-Among his career honors, Dr. Platanias received the prestigious 2013 Seymour & Vivian Milstein Award for Excellence in Interferon and Cytokine Research from the International Cytokine and Interferon Society.
+As a result of his research success, Platanias received the 2013 Seymour & Vivian Milstein Award for Excellence in Interferon and Cytokine Research from the International Cytokine and Interferon Society.
 Following this, he was appointed the Interim Director of the Robert H. Lurie Comprehensive Cancer Center.

-In 2014, Platanias was named Director of the Lurie Cancer Center.
-As director he oversees clinical operations as well as basic science research programs, including programs to translate basic. clinical and population science research into personalized medicine.
-In 2018, under Platanias' leadership, Lurie Cancer Center received the highest rating possible from the National Cancer Institute (NCI), an overall "exceptional," on the competitive renewal of its Cancer Center Support Grant (CCSG).
-He oversees the cancer program at Northwestern Memorial Hospital, Lurie Cancer Center's primary teaching affiliate, which is ranked #9 in the nation and recognized as the top cancer program in Illinois and Chicago by U.S. News & World Report in its 2021-2022 list of "Best Hospitals for Cancer."

-While serving as director of the Lurie Cancer Center, Platanias received the 2019 Academy of Achievement in Medicine Award from the American Hellenic Educational Progressive Association.
+While serving as director of the Robert H. Lurie Comprehensive Cancer Center, Platanias received the 2019 Academy of Achievement in Medicine Award from the American Hellenic Educational Progressive Association.
 He also helped discover a never-before-seen counterpart called cTORC to explain why cancer therapies targeting only mTORC have been unsuccessful.
-Platanias has published more than 330 papers and his efforts have been continuously funded by the NCI for nearly 30 years.